Frank Arthur Rhoden died on 2nd July in hospital after a short final illness

 Before 1939, apart from playing for the Bohemians in the London League, he helped to found

 clubs in Manor House and at Marconi Limited (where he worked).
-He served in the R.A.F. during the Second World War and after that qualified as a teacher.
-His work brought him to Hastings, which he loves wholeheartedly as he soaked himself in its wonderful chess
+He served in the R.A.F. during the war and after that qualified as a teacher.
+His work brought him to Hastings, a town he

-Frank was a great communicator. he wrote about the game, broadcast number of talks on the BBC radio chess
+Frank was a great communicator.
+He wrote about the game, broadcast number of talks on the BBC radio chess

 programme of the 1960’s and had a great fund of stories.

 In 1954 he took on the post of Director of the Hastings International Chess Congress at a time when it was in some danger and quickly restored its prestige as nearly all the strongest players of the world took part in the Premier tournament during his fifteen-year tenure of office.
 Everything he did was in his own inimitable style (we recall his cabling direct to Khrushchev in 1953 when sending invitations to Soviet players companied by a remark that you didn’t address the monkey when the organ-grinder was available!

 Chess, and Hastings in particular, owes Frank Rhoden a debt.

 ¬ (The character of the man comes a through in the last long articles he wrote which appeared in the BCM june